failfa-st/fail1/README.md

 ### Step 2: Adding a new feature

 As the project evolves, you can create a new generation of the codebase and focus on adding new features.
-To do this, create the last generation-x.js file where x is the last available number in the sequence.
+To do this, use the last generation-x.js file where x is the last available number in the sequence.
 Set the `generations` flag to specify how many generations the new file will be based on.
 Update the goal flag to define the new feature, and change the `persona` flag to match the expertise needed for this feature.

 ```shell
 node generation-003.js -g 5 -G 'add user interaction' -p "expert ux engineer, node.js expert"